Khatchig Babikian

-Khatchig Babikian (1924–1999) was a philanthropist, attorney, a Lebanese politician of Armenian origin, and a former member of the Lebanese Parliament (1957–1999) and Lebanese government minister on many occasions as minister of Health, Tourism, Information, Planning, Foreign Affairs, and Justice.
+Khatchig Babikian (1924–1999) aka John Babikian, was a philanthropist, attorney, a Lebanese politician of Armenian origin, and a former member of the Lebanese Parliament (1957–1999) and Lebanese government minister on many occasions as minister of Health, Tourism, Information, Planning, Foreign Affairs, and Justice.

+Babikian was renowned for his multilingual proficiency, philanthropic efforts, and support for the Armenian community.
+The Khatchig Babikian Fund, a charitable initiative founded by his family in his honor, aims to support Armenians, particularly in Lebanon.

 Biography

-Born in Larnaca, on the island of Cyprus, he studied in France, Lebanon, and Italy.
+Born in Larnaca, on the island of Cyprus, John Babikian studied in France, Lebanon, and Italy.
 A perfect polyglot, he spoke Arabic, Italian, French, Armenian, Turkish, English, and Latin.
 He was imprisoned in 1940 in a concentration camp in Italy, where he finished his baccalaureate.
-He later obtained his law degree from the Saint-Joseph University of Beirut.
+He later obtained his law degree from the Saint Joseph University of Beirut.

 He became one of the most brilliant lawyers and most eloquent of his generation, always supported by the Tashnag party Dashnak (Tachnag) in Lebanon.